Work Package 1: Management

 Work Package 5: Operations and Maintenance of PhenoMeNal GRID/Cloud

-WP5 will provide the foundation upon where data and analysis services are made possible to be used together on compute resources.
+WP5 (led by UU) will provide the foundation upon where data and analysis services are made possible to be used together on compute resources.
 It comprises the hardware (compute and storage) as well as middleware for federating queries and resources between sites, enabling the functions in the Virtual Research Community (VRC) portal developed in WP6.
 Of high importance is the documentation and packaging of infrastructure resources and configurations to allow for easy setup on partner systems, enabling a federated system.

 - Establishment of the PhenoMeNal e-infrastructure